Life as a Nurse Practitioner: Julia Hill

-Julia graduated from Penn Nursing with her BSN in 2013, and received her Master of Science in Nursing as a Family NP and Master of Public Health in 2015.
-She completed a fellowship program at a Federally Qualified Health Center in NYC, and now works in a community health center in Charlestown, MA.
+Julia graduated from Penn Nursing with her BSN in 2013.
+She then received her Master of Science in Nursing as a Family NP and Master of Public Health in 2015.
+She completed a fellowship program at a Federally Qualified Health Center in NYC and now works in a community health center in Charlestown, MA.

-JH: Not really.
+Not really.
 I knew that I would be missing out on some of the experiences of an RN that might enrich my education, but I was (and still am!) young and eager to contribute to a mission I believe so strongly in.
-I also was enamored by the idea of ground-up healthcare, and working to fortify primary care services to help minimize preventable hospitalizations.
+I also was enamored by the idea of ground-up healthcare as well as working to fortify primary care services to help minimize preventable hospitalizations.

-TH: How do you feel about Nurse Practitioners in Healthcare?
+How do you feel about more Nurse Practitioners in Healthcare?

-JH: I feel great about NPs in healthcare!
+I feel great about NPs in healthcare!
 I think that with the correct training, NPs can serve as a strong resource in primary care.
 On that note, write to your legislators if you live in a state without full practice authority!
 I can’t speak to the acute care setting as knowledgeably, but I believe NPs can fill a huge and growing primary care need.
 Our nursing foundations make us great educators on chronic disease, and we have the empathy and compassion needed to serve vulnerable populations.
-We can also now be certified to prescribe suboxone, which is a huge step towards addressing the opioid epidemic!

 - Focus on writing efficient but thorough notes in school.
 There is nothing worse than seeing 20 patients in a day and having 20 unlocked notes to complete before you can have dinner.